 For instance, tipping your vendors in other countries can be offensive.
 A friend of Cadini’s married a Japanese man in his home country, and she invited her American friends to the wedding.
 “During the wedding reception, the guests tipped the bartenders as a sign of appreciation for a job well done.
 It turned out, tipping in Japan is considered an insult.
 Her guests obviously didn't know, but the bartenders got offended and complained with the banquet captain who, in turn, went to complain with the bride and groom,” says Cadini.

 To avoid any cultural miscommunication and to maintain good destination wedding etiquette, Cadini suggests asking a local wedding planner about your location’s specific customs or traditions.
-Wedding specialists from sites like Destination Weddings can also be helpful.
 If you find out that tipping is considered rude, pass that information along to your guests.

 Give your guests key information.